-Once a company is in the cloud, there is a concern with how the cloud provider will help them remain in compliance with the laws, such as Europe’s GDPR or HIPAA in the U.S. Of course, this discussion should not start after the cloud service has been established, but rather, from the very beginning of discussions.
+Once a company is in the cloud, it should be concerned with how the cloud provider will help the company remain in compliance with the laws, such as Europe’s General Data Protection Regulation (GDPR) or HIPAA in the U.S. This discussion should start from the very beginning rather than after the cloud service is established.

-The first topic of any compliance discussion is the law.
-Businesses and their lawyers need to address what laws must be followed and should be clear about the consequences of non-compliance.
-Once the laws are identified, a relevant question is: What security controls do we need to have in place in order to comply with the applicable laws and regulations?
+The first topic in any compliance discussion is the law.
+Businesses and their lawyers need to address what laws must be followed.
+They must also be clear about the consequences of non-compliance.
+Once the laws are identified, it is important to ask which security controls need to be in place to comply with applicable laws and regulations.

 Regulations such as EU GDPR require a great deal of security regarding personal information.
 EU GDPR also has very specific constraints on where data covered by the regulation can be processed and stored.
-This is a potential issue with the cloud because of how technology works; however, controls can be put in place with most cloud providers to satisfy the regulations requirements.
+This is a potential issue with the cloud because of how it works; however, controls can be put in place with most cloud providers to satisfy EU GDPR requirements.

-A business should also look to see if any of their contracts with their customers change what they can or cannot do with the cloud.
-Is there any impact on compliance if they utilise a cloud of any flavor – public, private, community, etc.?
+A business should also check whether any contracts with the customers outline what the company can or can't do with the cloud.
+Is there any impact on compliance if it uses a cloud of any flavor – public, private, community, etc.?

-Many businesses utilise standards, such as ISO 27001 or NIST SP 800-53, as a foundation for implementing security controls.
-If a business has decided to use ISO 27001 as its standard (and it is a decision), then they need to train their employees so the proper controls will be put in place.
+Many businesses use standards such as ISO 27001 or NIST SP 800-53 as a foundation for implementing security controls.
+If a business decides to use ISO 27001 as its standard, the company needs to train employees so the proper controls are in place.
 These do extend to the cloud.
 In fact, ISO has isolated the controls that are specific to the cloud and addressed them in ISO 27017.

-Most cloud providers would not welcome their customers into their data centres to do their own audit, so we rely on the independent third-party audits.
+Most cloud providers would not welcome customers into their data centres to do their own audit, so we rely on independent third-party audits.

-The result of an audit would be found within the audit report.
+The result of an audit is found within the audit report.
 The reports are standardised by the American Institute of Certified Public Accountants (AICPA).
 All businesses should ask for the SOC 2® audit report.
 A SOC 2® report is for service organisations, such as cloud providers.
-It shows their compliance with controls that are defined in ISO 27001 or NIST Cybersecurity Framework (CSF), for example.
+It shows their compliance with controls defined in ISO 27001 or NIST Cybersecurity Framework (CSF), for example.
 The controls are assessed against AICPA’s five trust services criteria, which are:

-These reports could be either a type 1 or type 2.
+These reports could be either a type 1 or a type 2.
 A type 1 report shows the status of the controls at a moment in time and that the controls are designed and installed at some level of suitability.
-A type 2 report shows the controls’ operational effectiveness over a period of time, say, six months.
+A type 2 report shows the controls’ operational effectiveness over a period of time, for example, six months.

-A cloud customer should ask for these reports, but it is possible that the cloud provider may not be inclined to provide them because they may potentially contain sensitive information about their business.
-Another option is a SOC 3®, intended as a general use report.
-It contains very little information regarding the cloud provider’s business; instead, it effectively gives the customer the auditor’s seal of approval (or not) of the cloud provider.
+A cloud customer should ask for these reports, but it is possible that the cloud provider may not be inclined to provide them because they may contain sensitive information about their business.
+Another option is an SOC 3®, intended as a general use report.
+It contains very little information regarding the cloud provider’s business.
+It effectively gives or does not give the customer the auditor’s seal of approval for the cloud provider.